 “So having said that, I called it on an OVW TV one night, I said [to Brock], ‘You press slam her and blah blah blah.’

 “Stacy (Synn), and she wouldn’t mind me saying this because she’s open with everybody, had just had certain parts of her anatomy pierced… and these certain parts would be where Brock’s right hand went when he picked her up for the press slam, so you can do your own math on that.
 So she told Brock earlier in the day, ‘Hey, when you give me the press slam, watch out, take care of the nether regions down there cause I just had these piercings done.’

-“Now before this, we used to have problems with Brock.
-While he was always very respectful to me and Danny Davis because we were his coaches, he was one of these college jocks that was pushed through college because he was a major athlete and had always been catered to.
+“Now, before this, we used to have problems with Brock.
+While he was always very respectful to me and Danny Davis because we were his coaches, he was one of these college jocks pushed through college because he was a major athlete and had always been catered to.
 He would bully the referees, and he’d bully the ring crew.
 He even made one of our referees cry one time.
 He also went at my best friend Kenny Bolin one time because he was flirting in an innocent way with Brock’s girlfriend at the time, not Sable, but you know, Brock comes out and cuts a promo on him and cusses him and shoves him and just makes an ass out of himself because anyone that was a coach or had some standing, Brock would respect.
 Still, anybody that he felt was below him, the water boy on the team, you get the idea, a college jock, he would fucking belittle and berate.”

 Jim Cornette elaborates further, “He’s telling Stacy all day, ‘I’m gonna, when I getcha, I’m gonna squeeze it.’
 And she’s like, ‘Brother, don’t do that!’